-Ramps or other accessibility-related installations should be located on the rear or side elevation of an accessory building and in an unobtrusive location.
-If locating a ramp on the primary façade of an accessory building is required, it should be installed in a way that does not damage the historic fabric and is as unobtrusive as possible.
+Ramps or other accessibility-related installations should be located on the rear or side elevation of the accessory building and in an unobtrusive location.
+If locating a ramp on the primary façade is required, it should be installed in a way that does not damage historic fabric and is as unobtrusive as possible.